-Table 4: NBSAP Estimates for the Period Between 2015-2021
+NBSAP Estimates for the Period Between 2015-2021

-2015- -2016 2017-2021 Strategy Mil.
-THB Mil.
-USD Mil.
-THB Mil.
-USD Strategy 1: Integrating the value and management of biodiversity resources involving stakeholders at all levels through participatory processes.
-Under this Strategy, there are two action plans: (i) Action Plan 1.1 is increasing awareness and providing knowledge about biodiversity resources and (ii) Action Plan 1.2 to integrate and promote participation in the management of biodiversity resources.
-890 26 1,088 32 Strategy 2: Conservation and restoration of biodiversity resources.
-This Strategy comprises 5 Action Plans which are (i) Conservation, restoration and protection of biodiversity resources, (ii) Reducing the pressure and ensuring sustainable use of biodiversity resources, (iii) Management of Wetlands, (iv) Management of alien invasive species and (v) Biosafety.
-7,539 222 8,637 254 Strategy 3: Protecting the national rights in terms of access and benefit sharing that is consistent with the concept of Green Economy.
+Strategy & 2015 - 2016 2017 2021 Action plans Million THB Million USD Million THB Million USD STRATEGY 1: Integrating the value and management of biodiversity resources involving stakeholders at all levels through participatory processes.
+Under this Strategy, there are two action plans: Action Plan 1.1 is increasing awareness and providing knowledge about biodiversity resources Action Plan 1.2 to integrate and promote participation in the management of biodiversity resources.
+890 26 1,088 32 STRATEGY 2: Conservation and restoration of biodiversity resources.
+This Strategy comprises 5 Action Plans which are Action Plan 2.1 Conservation, restoration and protection of biodiversity resources, Action Plan 2.2 Reducing the pressure and ensuring sustainable use of biodiversity resources, Action Plan 2.3 Management of Wetlands, Action Plan 2.4 Management of alien invasive species and Action Plan 2.5 7,539 222 8,637 254

+STRATEGY 3: Protecting the national rights in terms of access and benefit sharing that is consistent with the concept of Green Economy.
 This strategy comprises two Action Plans.
-The first is to protect genetic resources, with an estimated budget of 51 million Baht.
-The second, with an estimated budget of 265.7 million Baht, covers Research and Development for the purpose of creating market values for biodiversity resources.
-2,078 61 288 8 Strategy 4: Developing the knowledge and standardized database on biodiversity resources so that it is consistent with international standards.
+Action Plans.
+Me first is to protect genetic resources, with an estimated budget of 51 million Baht.
+Action Plan 3.1 The second, with an estimated budget of 265.7 million Baht, covers Research and Development for the purpose of creating market values for biodiversity resources.
+2,078 61 288 8 STRATEGY 4: Developing the knowledge and standardized database on biodiversity resources so that it is consistent with international standards.
 This strategy comprises two Action Plans with a combined budget of 541.76 million Baht.
-The first under this strategy is Knowledge Management and Database.
-The second is to Protect Local/Traditional Knowledge about Biodiversity Resources.
-542 16 2,622 77 Total 11,049 326 12,634 372
+542 16 2,622 77 Action Plan 4.1 The first under this strategy is Knowledge Management and Database.
+Action Plan 4.2 The second is to Protect Local/Traditional Knowledge about Biodiversity Resources.
+TOTAL 11,049 326 12,634 372

-Note: Average exchange rate for 2017= 33.94 Baht/1 USD
+Note: Average exchange rate for 2017= 33.94 Baht/1 USD Source: BIOFIN (2018a).

 For the MONRE 20-Year Strategic Plan, financial needs are determined for the years 2016 - 2021 to coincide with the NBSAP period.
 MONRE's budget estimates for this period is THB 315,793 million (Table 5).
-This number of 14 times higher than the total

-NBSAP estimate for the same time period.
-Furthermore, when assessed against the usual criteria of the budget increase cap of 4 percent per annum (the BAU scenario), the budget estimate for the MONRE Strategic Plan exceeds it by THB 83,165 million.
+This number of 14 times higher than the total NBSAP estimate for the same time period.
+Furthermore, when assessed against the usual criteria of the budget increase cap of 4 percent per annum (the BAU scenario)9, the budget estimate for the MONRE Strategic Plan exceeds it by THB 83,165 million.
 This is more than 30 percent difference.
 Information gathered from representatives of the DNP, RFD, and DMCR indicate that it is unlikely these numbers would be used in justifying budget increase requests by MONRE.
 As such, MONRE's estimates are not included in BIOFIN's assessment of the financing gap.